mahmoudalbardan/Exercices-classification-warming-up/README.md

  - Find the average `age` of both survived and dead people
  - Transform your categorical data to numerical data usign OneHotEncoding and Scale your dataset using MinMaxScaler, StandardScaler
  - After scaling, plot the histogrames of some features and conclude the difference between the two scaling method
- - Build a classification model and evaluate its performance using accuracy metrics and show the confusion matrix
+ - Build a classification model using `scikit-learn` models, evaluate its performance using accuracy metrics and show the confusion matrix
  - Compute other evaluation metrics such as precision and recall